StenlyTU/LFCS-official/stuff/StorageManagement.md

   * For xfs use `xfs_growfs /lvm` to resize the filesystem.
   * To resize ExtN use -r or `resize2fs /dev/vgname/volumename`.

+* `lvextend -l +100%FREE -r /dev/mapper/vgname-volumename` - It is important to include the minus (-) or plus (+) signs while resizing a logical volume.
+Otherwise, you’re setting a fixed size for the LV instead of resizing it.

 * `lvreduce -L -1G -r vgname/volumename ` -> Reduce the logical volume *volumename* of one giga and resize.

+* `sudo lvresize -L +5G --resizefs vgname/volumename` -> You can use resize command also. -r == --resizefs

 * `lvcreate -L 30M -s -n backup /dev/vgname/volumename` -> Create LVM Snapshot.
   * `mount /dev/vgname/volumename/backup /mnt -o nouuid,ro` -> Mount the backup somewhere.